SJTU-ViSYS/M2DGR-plus/README.md

 ## 4. EXPERIMENTAL RESULTS
 ### We test methods with diverse senser settings to validate our benchmark dataset.
-Results shown that our dataset is a valid and effective testfield for SLAM systems.
+Results shown that our dataset is a valid and effective testfield for localization methods.
 And in some cases, our Ground-Fusion achieves comparable performance to Lidar SLAM!
 <div align=center>
 <img src="./fig/resultf.png" width="800px">